 Open the gates before him, lift up your voices.

-Posted in angels, battle, community, differences, Family, God, heart, hope, husband, light, peace, Prayer, quote, scripture, world
+Posted in angels, battle, community, differences, Family, God, heart, hope, husband, light, peace, prayer, quote, scripture, world

 Peace